Dabbling in Jet Lag

 Step 1: Make an Appointment Online

 First, you will need to make an appointment with your local prefecture.
 This can be done online.
-(Since I was living in Strasbourg, I applied at the Bas-Rhin Prefecture.)
+(Since I was a legal resident of Strasbourg, I applied at the Bas-Rhin Prefecture.)

 A full list of prefectures can be found here.
 (Bas-Rhin Prefecture, Paris Prefecture)